Robin Butter (1987)

-is a visual artist from The Hague, the Netherlands.
+is a documentary photographer from The Hague, the Netherlands.

 At a young age Robin already got fascinated, frustrated and drawn to power, secrecy and legacy; Our drive for survival.